Prateeksingchn/Git-Github-Notes/Readme.md

 - **Create and Switch Branch**: Use `git switch -c <new_branch_name>` to create a new branch and switch to it.

+---

 ## Stashing Changes

 Stashing allows you to save your uncommitted changes temporarily and return to a clean working directory.

+Stashing in Git is like putting aside unfinished work in a clean space, allowing you to switch gears temporarily without committing your changes.
+Here's a more detailed explanation:

+Imagine you're working on a feature branch in your project, and suddenly you need to fix a critical bug on the main branch.
+You don't want to commit your incomplete changes on the feature branch, nor do you want to lose them.
+This is where stashing comes in handy.

+When you stash your changes, Git takes all the modified files in your working directory and saves them away in a hidden area, leaving your working directory clean as if you had just checked out the branch.
+You can then switch branches, make changes, or do whatever else you need to do without worrying about your unfinished work.

+Later, when you're ready to go back to your feature branch, you can apply the stash, and Git will reapply your changes to your working directory, allowing you to pick up right where you left off.
+This allows for a seamless transition between tasks without losing any work or cluttering up your commit history with half-finished changes.

 ### 1. Stash Your Changes